 The County maintains approximately 181 bus shelters.
-The infrastructure replacement and upgrade program focuses on repairs to damaged shelters.
-A fully funded program would include cleaning, trash collection and reinvestment.
+The focus of the infrastructure replacement and upgrade program is to complete repairs to damaged shelters.
+A fully funded program would include cleaning, trash collection, and reinvestment.
 Some of the cleaning and trash collection is provided by the Office of the Sheriff's Community Labor Force.
 Annual funding is used to address safety related issues.
 If there is not adequate funding to perform these tasks, damaged shelters are removed until funding is identified.
 Some shelters are in need of replacement and a sustainable program to replace shelters on a 20-year cycle estimating \$20,000 per shelter, is \$208,000.
-This level of funding would replace 104 shelters per year.
+This level of funding would replace approximately 10 shelters per year.